-The Grand Challenges for Social Work, an initiative of the American Academy of Social Work & Social Welfare (AASWSW), sets an agenda for social innovation by identifying and charting a course to address 12 Grand Challenges dominating the current social context in the United States.
+The Grand Challenges for Social Work, initiated by the American Academy of Social Work & Social Welfare (AASWSW), sets an agenda for social innovation by identifying and charting a course to address 12 Grand Challenges dominating the current social context in the United States.
 This agenda builds on the past century’s grand accomplishments in Social Work.

 CSD has broad ties to the AASWSW and Grand Challenges Initiative.
 The center is collaborating on policy development and administrative leadership.
 CSD has also provided editorial and communications support, facilitating the development of concept papers, policy briefs, op-eds and other strategic messaging efforts.